 F – Fail

-University policy requires that students’ grades in a course are reported according to the grading scheme of the faculty or school giving the course (regardless of the faculty or school in which a student is registered) and are so recorded on students’ transcripts of record.
+Grades in a course are reported according to the grading scheme of the faculty offering the course, regardless of the faculty in which a student is registered.

-To obtain credit for a course, a student must be certified as satisfactory on the course evaluation by achieving a score at or above the minimum performance level (MPL) for the examination.
+To obtain credit for a course, a student must be certified as satisfactory on the course evaluation by achieving a score at or above the minimum performance level (MPL).

 Results from Year 1 and 2 will be reported as either “Satisfactory” or “Unsatisfactory”.